baharm1/ML_MFA/metabolic_CNN/data/sim_data/README.md

 Simulated fluxes and MIDs are available at [https://doi.org/10.5281/zenodo.17373726](https://doi.org/10.5281/zenodo.17373726).
-Procedure to generate simulated fluxes and MIDs were described in `data_simulation` folder.
+Procedure to generate simulated fluxes and MIDs is described in `data_simulation` folder.